-In addition, many municipalities prohibit more than two dogs being kept in a residence without permission; fouling of public places by dogs; noise pollution particularly between sunset and sunrise; the taking of dogs to specific places (e.g. beach).
+In addition, many municipalities prohibit more than two dogs being kept in a residence without permission; fouling of public places by dogs; noise pollution particularly between sunset and sunrise; the taking of dogs to specific places (e.g. beach, parks with playgrounds).

-You have the responsiblitity to familiarising yourself with the laws and requirements of your state/territory and council and abiding by them.
+You have the responsibility to familiarising yourself with the laws and requirements of your state/territory and council and abiding by them.

 The Content including photos contained in this website is copyright to The Saint Bernard Club (NSW) Incorporated and may not be copied, distributed or utilised without prior written consent from TheSaint Bernard Club (NSW) Incorporated.